 - Perceptions around sexual assault, victim-blaming, sexual and street harassment, domestic violence, sex trafficking, support for survivors, how to talk to teens about healthy relationships

 - Helping Muslim women move out of poverty

 - Women in skilled trades, entrepreneurship, the gender wage gap, relative poverty

-- Empowering Muslim girls
+- Empowering Muslim girls and youth

 - Supporting inclusive leadership